zwave-js/node-zwave-js/docs/api/driver.md

 Instruct the controller to soft-reset (restart).
 The returned Promise will resolve after the controller has restarted and can be used again.

-> [!NOTE] Soft-reset is known to cause problems in Docker containers where a reconnection of the serial device will prevent it from being connected again.
-There are ways around this, but they require host configuration or changes to how the container is started.
-> Therefore soft-reset is disabled in Docker unless the `ZWAVEJS_ENABLE_SOFT_RESET` environment variable or the `enableSoftReset` driver option is set.
+> [!NOTE] Soft-reset may cause problems in Docker containers with certain Z-Wave sticks if they disconnect and reconnect too quickly so that the stick's address changes.
+Therefore, soft-reset may be disabled by setting the ZWAVEJS_DISABLE_SOFT_RESET environment variable.
+It is also possible to workaround this issue with more advanced udev configurations.

 `softReset` will throw when called while soft-reset is not enabled.
 Consider using `trySoftReset` instead, which only performs a soft-reset when enabled.